uiuc-bdeep/Unlocking-Amenities/README.md

 ## Abstract

-Public-good complementarities have important implications for economic valuation, but are understudied.
-We find that public safety and urban parks are powerful complements using detailed crime and housing data in Chicago, New York, and Philadelphia.
-Ignoring complementarities leads to i) undervaluing public goods; ii) inefficient investments in public capital in high-crime areas; iii) the (wrong) conclusion that public goods are a luxury; iv) overestimation of preference heterogeneity.
-Our results indicate that reducing crime near parks can turn them from public "bads" to goods.
-Reductions over the past two decades has ""unlocked" $2.8 billion in taxable property value in our sample cities and has the potential to unlock another $8 billion.
+Public goods may exhibit complementarities that are essential for determining their individual value.
+Our results indicate that improving safety near parks can turn them from public bads to goods.
+Ignoring complementarities may lead to i) undervaluing the potential value of public goods; ii) overestimating heterogeneity in preferences; and iii) understating the value of public goods to minority households.
+Recent reductions in crime have "unlocked" $5.5 billion in property value in Chicago, New York and Philadelphia.
+Still over half of the potential value of park proximity (over $10.5 billion) remains locked in.